dariusturner/TinDog/README.md

 # TinDog
 A mock website to showcase my Bootstrap skills

-- Find playdates for you puppies!
+- Download our app TinDog to find playdates for your puppies!

 ### What I Used In this Project